Static Testing VS Dynamic Testing – Key Differences

 Frequently Asked Questions

-What is static and dynamic testing in agile?
+What are static and dynamic testing in agile?

 When, just like the software development activities in Agile, the static and dynamic testing is also done in iterations according to the tasks taken up for each iteration, it is termed “static and dynamic testing in Agile”.